 For CYBERCRIME WATCHLIST™, we generally keep Registration Data for 12 months from the date you cease use of the Service or the Account is closed.
-For CYBERCRIME COMPLAINT™, we delete Registration Data one month after we file the relevant criminal complaint.
+For CYBERCRIME VSR™, we delete Registration Data one month after we file the relevant criminal complaint.

 When you are in contact with us via the contact form on our Website, by e-mail, telephone or by letter or other means of communication, we collect the data exchanged between you and us, including your contact details and the metadata of the communication (collectively, “Communication Data”).

 If we have to determine your identity, for example in relation with a request for information, we collect data to identify you (for example a copy of an ID document).
 We generally keep this data for 12 months from the last exchange between us.
 This period may be longer where required for evidentiary purposes, to comply with legal or contractual requirements, or for technical reasons.
-However, if you use our CYBERCRIME COMPLAINT™ service, we will delete the copy of your criminal complaint 18 months after we file such complaint with the relevant law enforcement authorities.
+However, if you use our CYBERCRIME VSR™ service, we will delete the copy of your criminal complaint 18 months after we file such complaint with the relevant law enforcement authorities.

 Marketing and Promotional Data